petitioner/IDASH2017/README.md

 IDASH2017 is a project for implementing our Logistic Regression Traning on  encrypted datasets (Privacy-Preserving Logistic Regression Training with a Faster Gradient Variant )

-The Python source codes to conduct the experiments in the clear and its results can be found in the folder "data" at IDASH2017/IDASH2017/data/.
-To run it, you need the Python version 2.7, NumPy (version 1.10.2) and matplotlib.

 ## How to run this program?